New York Personal Injury Attorneys

 Statements of admission can be important during a personal injury claim.
 A lawyer can help you review any statements you receive before you issue your responses.
 That way, you will not admit to more than you meant to in your answer.
 Your lawyer may also have some requests for admissions to send to the opposing party.
 You will have 30 days from receiving a request for admission to submit your answer.
 If you fail to respond, the judge will treat it as an admission.

 The third step during discovery is the request for production.
 This is a written request asking the opposing side to deliver any documents related to the claim, for the purpose of inspection.
-In a personal injury claim, common documents requested include medical records, police reports, insurance policies, vehicle damage repair receipts, and photographs of the scene of the accident.
+In a personal injury claim in New York City, common documents requested include medical records, police reports, insurance policies, vehicle damage repair receipts, and photographs of the scene of the accident.
 During this phase, you will need to sign off your agreement to release your medical records to the other side.
 The opposing side must also produce any relevant documents or information.

 The final phase of the discovery process is the depositions.
 Depositions may ask similar questions that could be asked through the interrogatories, except these questions are in person rather than in writing.
 Depositions are in-person question-and-answer sessions to help both sides gain more information.
 Like interrogatories, the answers you give during a deposition are under oath.